fgimian/fgimian.github.io/blog/content/post/what-does-high-resolution-audio-really-mean.md

     There is [an entire site](http://src.infinitewave.ca/) dedicated to testing sample converters and not all are made equal.

-* **Dithering**: Recording at a higher bitrate requires you to dither the audio when converting to a lower bitrate.
+* **Dithering**: Recording at a higher bit depth requires you to dither the audio when converting to a lower bit depth.

     Although not quite as troublesome as sample rate conversion, dithering algorithms and variables such as noise shaping can play a role in the